Natalie Pawlik: Career in local politics

 Since the 2011 local elections in Hesse, Pawlik has been a city councillor in Bad Nauheim.
 Together with Sinan Sert, she is chairwoman of the SPD parliamentary group and a member of the main and finance committee.
 She was elected to the Wetterau district council in the 2016 local elections in Hesse.
 There she worked in the areas of youth, social affairs, family and health and advocated for equality and at the youth welfare commission.

 Member of the German Parliament, 2021–present

 In the 2021 national election, Pawlik ran in the constituency Wetterau I, winning the constituency with 29.7% and becoming the directly elected member of the 20th German Bundestag.

 In parliament, Pawlik has since been serving on the Committee on Labour and Social Affairs.
 In this capacity, she is her parliamentary group’s rapporteur for social security benefits and training.

 Within her parliamentary group, Pawlik belongs to the Parliamentary Left, a left-wing movement.

 On 14 April 2022, Pawlik was appointed by Federal Minister of the Interior and Community Nancy Faeser to succeed Bernd Fabritius as the Federal Government Commissioner for Matters Related to Ethnic German Resettlers and National Minorities.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Pawlik was part of the SPD delegation in the working group on labour and social affairs, led by Carsten Linnemann, Stephan Stracke and Katja Mast.